asyaharoyan/brainon-django/README.md

 ## Designing The Models

-The project and the models has been designed by the help of Blog walkthrough project.
-As it is recommended the models was designed on a paper to get some overview how it will look like.
-During the development some names had been changed.
+The project and the models have been designed with the help of the Blog walkthrough project.
+As it is recommended the models were designed on a paper to get some overview of what it will look like.
+During the development, some names had been changed.

 ![Courses Form](static/media/form-courses.jpg)